Driving whilst under the influence of alcohol or drugs can impair your ability to drive safely, putting yourself and others in danger.

 If you are caught drink or drug driving, you will be disqualified.
 You will also receive a minimum 12-month driving ban, a criminal record, and a fine of up to £5,000.

 Each person responds differently to the amount of alcohol that it takes to reach the legal limit, there are several factors which can affect this, such as age, gender, metabolism, body type, what you have eaten, or even current stress levels.

 The legally defined limits are:

-If you believe someone is driving under the influence of drink or drugs fill in the Give us Information about suspected crime form, call 101 or visit a police station in person.
+If you believe someone is currently driving under the influence of drink or drugs, call 999.

 The following details will be useful when submitting a report: